brucebiotech/dbu/README.md

 # Make

-The firmware used gnu make and arm-none-eabi-gcc on linux or as provided by msys2 on windows.
+The firmware build uses gnu make and arm-none-eabi-gcc on linux or windows (building on windows requires msys2).